 3. Systems and processes

 Work towards creating a workplace that is based on systems and which isn’t reliant on the owner to maintain performance.
 Sole traders or small businesses will find this harder to overcome.
-However, as you grow, ensure you place importance on incorporating systems and processes into your business.
+However, as you grow, ensure you place importance on refining the systems and processes in your business.
 Ensure your systems are documented, implemented, followed and continuously improved.

 4. Quality customers

 Choose your customers wisely – good customers tend to attract more good customers, and vice versa.
 Be wary of chasing the money and exposing yourself to volatile customers or poor payers.

 Also, keep in mind the old adage “don’t put all your eggs in one basket.”
 Depending on a small customer base for most of your revenue makes you vulnerable.
 What if they change leadership and the new management goes in a different direction?
 What happens if they go bankrupt?
 Well-positioned businesses mitigate this risk by having a diversified and broad customer base thus making their business more stable and more valuable to a potential buyer.
 You can read more about finding new customers in this article.

 5. IT systems